How nurturing and developing my creative cycle rewarded me with becoming a Professional Photographer

-Like an Astronaut that has to leave earth in order to properly observe it, gain perspective and understand it better, I decided to leave to film industry and travel the world.
+Like an Astronaut that has to leave earth in order to properly observe it, gain perspective, and understand it better, I decided to leave the film industry and travel the world.

-Information and advice are one thing that could potentially help you learn and grow, but nothing beats personal experiences, making your own mistakes, and learning by doing.
+Information and advice is one thing that could potentially help you learn and grow, but nothing beats personal experiences, making your own mistakes, and learning by doing.

 How I stumbled Onto My Creative Cycle

 Street photography was a way for me to explore a new country, new culture, new language, a different and exciting new lifestyle, it was a way for me to make sense of this monumental change I made in my life.
 Leave everything behind and move to a new country? while I’m at it might as well take some photos…

 There was no intention to make it a career, no monetization plan, nothing.
 I didn't have experience as a photographer either, so it seemed like a fresh thing to learn and enjoy.
 I got hooked, The more photos I took, the more I enjoyed it, the more I wanted to go out and do it again, I realized that there was some sort of loop or cycle fuelling it behind the scenes.